 - The WELD Study Abroad Programs and Scholarships provide ECBU cadets the opportunity to directly engage with other cultures, and other political and economic systems, so they learn to be compassionate citizens and effective global leaders.
 Program Committee: COL Tinni Sen (Chair) and COL Barry Cobb

 - The WELD Cross Cultural Internship Program provides ECBU cadets the opportunity to work in different cultures and economic systems so that they excel in a global business environment and are effective global leaders.
-Program Committee – LTC Jennifer Gerow (Chair) and MAJ Steven Landgraf
+Program Committee – COL Jennifer Gerow (Chair) and MAJ Steven Landgraf

 - The WELD Undergraduate Research Program facilitates ECBU faculty-led undergraduate research to foster cadets’ intellectual curiosity, support cadets’ academic growth, and provide opportunities for cadets to apply and improve their economics and business knowledge and skills.
 Program Committee– COL Raymond MacDermott and Maj.
 Tim Murray

 - The WELD Leadership Initiative provides opportunities for members of the ECBU honor society and ECBU clubs/organizations to attend conferences, invite speakers, and organize discussions on topics related to economics and business.
 Program Committee – Dr. Bing Jiang (Chair) and COL Sam Allen

 - The WELD Practicum Assistant Grant Program encourages ECBU cadets to apply their knowledge and skills to serve the local community and help local non-profit organizations, and foster cadets’ sense of public service.
 Program Committee – COL Jeff Smith (Chair) and COL Atin Basu